-- 8 semesters of English (including both oral and written communications) - 6 semesters of math (including advanced algebra) - 6 semesters of social science - 6 semesters of science (including chemistry or physics) - 4 semesters of foreign language
+- 8 semesters of English (including both oral and written communications)

+- 6 semesters of math (including algebra II)

+- 6 semesters of social science

+- 6 semesters of science (including chemistry or physics)

+- 4 semesters of foreign language

 In addition to enrolling in and completing the necessary courses, a student must also earn the necessary grades.
-A grade average of 3.0 (B's) is a general rule of thumb as a desired minimum grade point average for four-year college admission.
-You generally must also rank in the upper half of your class and have acceptable A.C.T. scores.
+A grade average of 3.0 (B's) is a general rule of thumb as a desired minimum grade point average for four-year college admission to many or most colleges.
+Keep in mind many colleges are very selective and have standards that are higher for one's GPA or ACT score.